Letter from the Chair and Program Directors

 Competency in radiology consists of the ability to plan appropriate and most cost effective imaging sequences, obtain these studies with utmost concern for patient care, and transfer necessary information to the referring clinician in a timely manner.
 Residents not only learn interpretation skills in evaluating radiological images but obtain competency in transferring this information in an efficient and effective manner.
 The core knowledge, with which the resident radiologist must become familiar, and which will require continuous study for the rest of one’s professional life, concerns the variety of pathologic findings that may be detected on images due to disease and the differentiation of these from normal, normal variations and technical artifacts.
 The resident must also learn to work closely with support personnel on patient care and administrative matters in order to assume competent and responsive consultative services and quality patient care.

-Implementation of the new American Board of Radiology curriculum has allowed us to dedicate most of the fourth year of training to advanced selective experiences as a stepping stone to fellowship or practice.
-Beginning in 2013, one senior resident will have the opportunity to select a separate tract dedicated to academic practice development.
+Implementation of the new American Board of Radiology certification schedule has allowed us to dedicate most of the fourth year of training to advanced selective experiences as a stepping stone to fellowship or practice.
+Beginning in 2013, one senior resident will also have the opportunity to select a separate tract dedicated to academic practice development.